-Deciding to expose a workplace or organization engaging in corruption like embezzlement or tax fraud is a tough decision to make according to a Washington DC whistleblower lawyer at Eric Siegel Law.
+Deciding to expose a workplace or organization engaging in corruption like embezzlement or tax fraud is a tough decision to make according to a whistleblower lawyer at Eric Siegel Law.
 There are many reasons why someone would choose to, including a person’s own moral code.
 Whatever your reasons are, it’s best to hire an attorney to do so.
 Unfortunately, whistleblowers can often face retaliation, including financial burdens and even potential legal repercussions.
 We’ll explore some factors to consider when choosing your whistleblower attorney.

 - They Have Plenty of Experience and Specialize In Your Area

 You want an attorney that brings plenty of experience to the table and who specializes in whistleblowing cases.
 Additionally, it’s essential to remember that not every whistleblowing case is the same.
 For example, a small business can have many differences compared to a large-scale federal organization.
 Ask any potential attorney if they have worked on cases similar to yours.

 - If They Have Success Winning Cases (And Can Prove It)